Master of social work degree program Overview

-Gain the in-depth knowledge you need to advance your career as a social worker.
+Gain the in-depth knowledge you need to advance your career as a social worker with our Master of Social Work Degree Program.
 Whatever population you serve, understanding childhood development helps you build trust with your clients.
 Enhance your ability to assess family, community, and societal impacts — and make a difference in lives and outcomes of the people you serve.

-Watch this video and hear from Dr. Cassandra Mc-Kay Jackson, MSW Program Director, on how the MSW Program is designed to inform your professional practice.
+Watch this video to hear how the Master of Social Work Degree Program is designed to inform your professional practice.

 Enhance the well-being of all people with a MSW degree designed for working professionals.